functionland/docs/docs/functionyard/add-storage.md

 14. You should now see that your total maximum storage has increased by the size of the drive you installed.

 ### MacOS (Terminal)
 Ext4 is a linux standard that MacOS does not support without some third-party help.
+You will not be able to use the `Disk Utility` app on Mac, to partition to Ext4.
 We do not need to mount our drive to Mac, we just need to partition and format it.
 To do so:
 1. Start by downloading the [fdisk command-line tool on sourceforge](https://sourceforge.net/projects/gptfdisk/)
 2. Install app by double-clicking on the downloaded dpkg file
 3. You will not be able to open it, because of Apple security measures.
 To circumvent them, open `Settings` -> `Privacy & Security` -> `Security`